AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

         >
         > If you don't have editing rights, then the topic will open in read-only mode.

-    -   Jump to the desired topic by clicking on the topic title in the map tree \(in left panel\).
+    -   Jump to the desired topic by selecting the topic title in the map tree \(in left panel\).

     -   The current topic in map preview is also highlighted in the map tree.